Freddy Ferragut: Coaching career

 Parallel to his last days as a football player and following his retirement, since 2003 he has worked as coach in American soccer academies such as Stanford Soccer Club, Burlingame Soccer Club, Gunn High School and Woodside Soccer Club.

 In 2017 he began to work in his native country by joining Municipal Santiago in the Tercera B, moving to Deportivo Pilmahue in the same season.
 He returned to Pilmahue in 2021.
 From 2018 to 2019 he was the coach of San Antonio Unido in the Segunda División Profesional.

+As a coach of women's teams, Ferragut was appointed as manager of Deportes Recoleta in the Chilean top level in December 2025.
+The next month, he switched to Unión Española.